chen700564/sdnet/README.md

 ### Pretrained SDNet
 The pretrained model should be put in path sdnetpretrain/

-You can download the pretrained file in this link:
+You can download the pretrained file in this [link](https://1drv.ms/u/s!Apx2f2KG2lXYglzYgrNd479FaoLS).

 ### Fewshot Fine-tuning